-The door brace tips fit into the door lock mechanism so it will stay in place and keep the doors open when windy.
+The door brace pole wedges between the doors so it will stay in place and keep the doors open when windy.

 The door cover has two carabineers that lock over the door brace pole to hold the door cover corners down in breezy locations.

-Strong neodymium magnets covered in a rubberized diamond grip material hold the privacy curtain in place – helping to keep your privates private when windy.
+Strong neodymium magnets covered in a rubberized diamond grip material hold the privacy curtain closed – helping to keep your privates private when windy.

 Mag nerd post here in case you missed it above.

 Heavy metal hooks, that could ding your paint when blowing around in the wind during set-up or removal, were replaced with strong lightweight composite hooks to prevent accidental dents or scratches.
 In fact all exposed metal components have been eliminated (except for the poles) to keep your van looking sharp.

 Awning Accessories: Where can I get those custom poles?